bethany-j-allen/sampling_bias_workshop/README.md

 # Sampling Bias workshop
-A workshop on sampling bias for the Progressive Palaeontology 2020 conference.
+A workshop on sampling bias in the fossil record for the Progressive Palaeontology 2020 conference.

 # Authors
 Bethany Allen, Alex Dunhill and Graeme Lloyd